Acuant/iOSSDKV11/README.md

 - **Sharpness**

-This method returns sharpness value of an image.
-If sharpness value is greater than 50, then the image is considered sharp otherwise blurry.
+This method returns a sharpness value of an image.
+If sharpness value is greater than 50, then the image is considered sharp (not blurry).

 		public class func sharpness(image: UIImage)->Int

 - **Glare**

 This method returns glare value of an image.
-If glare value is greater than 50, then the image does not have glare  otherwise it has glare.
+If glare value is greater than 50, then the image does not have glare.

 		public class func glare(image: UIImage)->Int